 G. Communicate with AT and School Nurse regarding any needed schedule adjustments, accommodations or treatment interventions at school.

 H. Consult with involved medical providers in cases of potential retirement from contact sports.

-A. CALL FOR AT IMMEDIATELY IF AVAILABLE; IF NOT AVAILABLE: B. RECOGNIZE, REMOVE, REFER
+A. CALL FOR ATHLETIC TRAINER IMMEDIATELY IF AVAILABLE; IF NOT AVAILABLE: RECOGNIZE, REMOVE, REFER

 1. Recognize concussion